The cutting room floor

 Premier ticket for the Gala of ‘Swallows and Amazons’

-The premier of the feature film Swallows & Amazons was held on 4th April 1974 in Shaftesbury Avenue, in London’s West End.
-Those who watch it on television today, or have the DVD, are amazed to hear it was first released more than forty seven years ago.
-Please forgive me if you have seen this photos before but it seems quite a date to celebrate.
+The premier of the feature film Swallows & Amazons was held at 2.30pm on Thursday 4th April 1974 in Shaftesbury Avenue, in London’s West End when I was aged 13.
+Those who watch it on television today, or have the DVD, are amazed to hear it was first released more than fifty years ago.
+Please forgive me if you have seen these photos before but it seems quite a date to celebrate.

 The ABC in Shaftesbury Avenue in 1974.
 It is now the Odeon Cinema.